 Acting as intermediaries between insurers, manufacturers, and pharmacies, PBMs play a uniquely central role in the prescription drug market, handling everything from negotiating prices with drug manufacturers and setting patient copay amounts to determining which drugs are covered by which insurers.

 Yet, despite their undeniable significance, PBMs and their effect on drug costs have managed to go largely unnoticed by the vast majority of Americans, allowing them to quietly influence not only prices and ultimately the amount patients pay for their prescriptions, but also which drugs are available and accessible to the public.

 Their place on the Fortune 500 listing best illustrates their enormous profit and related influence on the industry, supply chain, and market overall.
 Compare the placement of the top three PBMs to the top drug manufacturers.

-The top 3 PBMs handled about 77% of all prescription claims in 2020, thus holding patients hostage with their unregulated bad practices.
+The three biggest PBMs control nearly 80% of the prescription drug market, thus holding patients hostage with their unregulated bad practices.
 PBMs create access issues for patients, directing them to higher priced drugs that make the biggest profit for the PBM.